manojjsm/austerejs/README.md

 ### Switch statements are not used.

 Fall-through can lead to conditions that are difficult to anticipate.
-For situations in where there are many cases to handle, an object of functions is defined and branched code delegates calls.
+For situations in which there are many cases to handle, an object of functions is defined and branched code will delegate.

 ## Variables, functions, and comments